Nikolai Volkoff: Babyface turn (1990; 1992)

-Various promotions (1991-1994)
+Various promotions (1991–1994)

 After leaving WWF, Volkoff began competing in the independent circuit.
-On May 3, 1991 he defeated his former Bolshevik partner Boris Zhukov for Trans World Wrestling Federation in Newington, Connecticut.
-On August 8, 1992 he went to Puerto Rico to wrestled for World Wrestling Council WCC 19th Anniversario 1992 losing to the Patriot.
-On April 4, 1993 he wrestled his former partner the Iron Sheik to a double count out at Wrestling in the USA event in Livingston, New Jersey.
+On May 3, 1991, he defeated his former Bolshevik partner Boris Zhukov for Trans World Wrestling Federation in Newington, Connecticut.
+On August 8, 1992, he went to Puerto Rico to wrestled for World Wrestling Council WWC 19th Anniversario 1992 losing to the Patriot.
+On April 4, 1993, he wrestled his former partner the Iron Sheik to a double count out at Wrestling in the USA event in Livingston, New Jersey.

 Eastern Championship Wrestling (1992–1993)

 In 1992 he went to Eastern Championship Wrestling in Philadelphia where he feuded with Vladimir Markoff.
 On October 2, he lost to ECW Champion Don Muraco.
-He then returned to ECW on October 16, 1993 as he lost to Jimmy Snuka.
+He then returned to ECW on October 16, 1993, as he lost to Jimmy Snuka.

-Third return to the WWF (1993; 1994-1995)
+Third return to the WWF (1993; 1994–1995)

 One night appearance (1993)

 He returned as a babyface to pin Barry Horowitz at a WWF Superstars/All-American Wrestling taping on July 6, 1993, in Wilkes-Barre, Pennsylvania.

 The Million Dollar Corporation; departure (1994–1995)

 On February 1, 1994, Volkoff began a full-time return to the WWF, making a ringside appearance at a Superstars taping in White Plains, New York during a match between Diesel and Mike Moraldo.
 For the next two months, Volkoff was shown in the crowd, until eventually he became a sympathetic heel by playing the whipping-boy of Ted DiBiase's Million Dollar Corporation.
 Volkoff had kayfabe fallen on hard times and was forced to take a job working for DiBiase and his new Corporation.
 As low man in the group he was forced to wrestle matches no one else wanted to or sent out to "soften up" opponents for other members of the stable as the sacrificial lamb of the group.
 The disrespect even extended to renaming him "Nickel & Dime" Volkoff and DiBiase forcing him to place a ¢ on his trunks where the Russian sickle once was along with a sign on his ring attire that read "Property of the Million Dollar Man".
-The final WWF match for Volkoff was on December 30, 1994 when he defeated jobber Bob Starr in a house show.
+The final WWF match for Volkoff was on December 30, 1994, when he defeated jobber Bob Starr in a house show.
 Volkoff's final appearance was at the WWF's final show at the Boston Garden on May 13, 1995.
 During a match between Bam Bam Bigelow and Tatanka, Volkoff made an appearance to chase Tatanka's manager Ted Dibiase away.
 Following this last run in the WWF, Volkoff entered semi-retirement.